 Seek immediate medical attention if the condition becomes severe.

 Depending on the cause, the symptoms of gastroenteritis may develop within 1 to 3 days after you are infected and can range from mild to severe.
 In general, symptoms last just a day for two, but occasionally they may last up to two weeks.
 Call your doctor if the symptoms are not improving or worsening after two days or if you notice blood in your stools.

-Acute gastroenteritis-diarrhoea or vomiting (or both) for more than a week may be accompanied by fever, anorexia, and abdominal pain.
-The gastrointestinal condition accounts for millions of death each year in young children, mostly in developing countries.
+Acute gastroenteritis cause diarrhea or vomiting (or both) for more than a week and may be accompanied by fever, anorexia, and abdominal pain.
+The gastrointestinal condition accounts for millions of deaths yearly in young children, mostly in developing countries.
 Prevention is the key to controlling this gastrointestinal disorder.
-Consult your doctor on the ways to prevent gastroenteritis.
+Consult your doctor about the ways to prevent gastroenteritis.

 Gatsroeneteritis is the inflammation of the intestines and stomach.
 It causes diarrhoea, vomiting, fever, and abdominal pain.
 It may cause mild fever, chills, headache, muscle aches, and tiredness in some individuals.
 These symptoms usually last about two five days and then start to resolve.